 Notes

-- If you prefer to let this cook slower and longer, you can adjust your cook time to 7-8 hours on low heat.
+- If you prefer to let this cook slower and for a longer period, you can adjust your cook time to 7-8 hours on low heat.

 - This main dish does not need any further condiments to give it great flavor but I know many people love a good BBQ sauce to dip their meat into.
 If this is you, try this wonderful homemade sauce!